VirtoCommerce/vc-docker/linux/readme.md

         `sudo update-ca-certificates`

-    - edit the `docker-compose.yml` file string #51 replacing *~/.aspnet/https:/https:ro* with *%HOMEDIRECTORY%/.aspnet/https:/https:ro* *replace %HOMEDIRECTORY% placeholder with the user's home directory(can be discovered using `echo ${HOME}' command)*
+        edit the `docker-compose.yml` file string #51 to replace *~/.aspnet/https:/https:ro* with *%HOMEDIRECTORY%/.aspnet/https:/https:ro* *replace %HOMEDIRECTORY% placeholder with the user's home directory(can be found using `echo ${HOME}' command - e.g. /home/user)*

-    - run `docker-compose up -d` *on Linux may require root priveleges*
+    - run `docker-compose up -d` *on Linux you may need root privileges;* *on Windows you will see the `Docker Desktop - Filesharing` and `Windows Firewall allow communication` dialogs - accept both*

     - login to the backend https://localhost:8091 (login:admin, password: store) and wait for the VirtoCommerce modules to be installed, when finished press the Restart button.
-    If the backend container does not restart automatically, use `docker ps -a` command to get the container id and `docker start containerIdFromPreviousCommand` command to start it.
+    If the backend container does not restart automatically, use the `docker ps -a` command to get the container id and the `docker start containerIdFromPreviousCommand` command to start it.
-    Wait for the backend to become up and make your choice for the `Choose sample data type` popup, choose samples installation to get the demo data to be installed.
+    Wait for the backend to start and make your choice for the `Choose sample data type` popup, choose samples installation to get the demo data to install.
     - the last step for the backend installation is to change the `admin` password.

     > *The frontend part should be run locally and have a connection to the backend.*